 Nutrition apps

-Healthy eating apps are also called nutrition apps.
-They may encourage healthy eating by helping you make better food choices.
-Healthier food choices are mostly ‘whole’ or less processed foods.
-Choose unsaturated fats instead of saturated fats, foods with little or no added sugar and foods that are low in salt (sodium).
+Nutrition apps are sometimes called healthy eating apps because they can encourage healthy eating by helping you make better food choices.
+For example, they can help you in choosing mostly ‘whole’ or less processed foods, foods with unsaturated fats instead of saturated fats, foods with little or no added sugar and foods that are low in salt (sodium).
 Read more about healthy eating.

 App name Description Clinical score